 The original name of this tower was “Kaiser-Wilhelm-Turm” (Emperor William Tower) and was built between 1888 – 1889 to mark 100 years after the birth of the German Emperor Wilhelm I. The tower was built in a Gothic Brick Reviewal style, which you can often see around Berlin.
 The name “Grunewaldturm” was given after the name of the surrounding forest, in the period following the Second World War.

-I really fell in love with Swiss Saxony and I can’t believe it took me so long to visit it for the first time.
+I really fell in love with Saxon Switzerland and I can’t believe it took me so long to visit it for the first time.
 The interesting thing is that for most of my life, I only lived just a few hours’ drive from this place.
 Sure, some areas get really crowded and busy but, you can easily find other areas that are very serene and silent.

 This section is a terrace that is part of the Zwinger Palace.
 The building and the courtyard inside are built in a Baroque style, which was famous for the rich, colorful ornaments and striking shapes.
 It really is a unique experience to see and has even more exceptional beauty on a sunny day.
 The name of the palace comes from the German word “Zwinger” which describes the open space between two walls.